 Reading is to mind what exercise is to body.
 How many times we’ve heard this saying?
 And yet, we feel the substance in the same!
-While reading, our brain visualises the thing via imagination making our “little grey cells” (remember, Hercule Poirot 🙂 ) work extensively, making them stronger and better.
+While reading, our brain visualizes the thing via imagination making our “little grey cells” (remember, Hercule Poirot 🙂 ) work extensively, making them stronger and better.

 The regular readers of ThinkerViews are aware with our love for the reading :).
 We love to read a lot.
 So, we are always on the quest for quality books, magazines and other similar stuff.
 While there are literally 100s or 1000s of magazines are published every month, it is practically impossible to read them all.
 Based on your likes and interests you need to shortlist them.
-Then comes the affordability and availability factors too, making the list even shorter.
+Then come the affordability and availability factors too, making the list even shorter.
 And, then comes the most important factor, the substance.
 Just reading for the sake of it, is not something desirable.
 In addition to money, we are spending the most precious currency, our time, for the same.
 And thus, we need to pick the ones wisely.

 So, we were curious for the September 2018 issue of Safari (Gujarati Edition).
 However, as it is the festival time (Krishna Janmashtami) time in Gujarat, we are able to get it a little late.
 As I’ve completed reading it, here are my personal and unbiased views and reviews for the same.

 Whatever we say about “not judging a book (or for that matter any media) merely by its cover”; we tend to fall for an attractive one for sure.
 There is nothing wrong in it.
 It is the human psychology which makes us admire the beauty.
 As you can see, the cover page of this issue is quite an interesting one.
-As there is a detailed article about various species and their way to hid themselves in the background (so the predator cannot recognize them); the major part of magazine cover is occupied by them.
-It gives you a feeling of looking at a nature oriented magazine.
-Though, the use of purple and bluish color makes it a little different (than a nature oriented magazine).
+As there is a detailed article about various species and their way to hid themselves in the background (so the predator cannot recognize them); the major part of the magazine cover is occupied by them.
+It gives you a feeling of looking at a nature-oriented magazine.
+Though, the use of purple and bluish color makes it a little different (than a nature-oriented magazine).
 Overall a nice and attractive cover.

 I believe whenever you read a magazine, you must read the editorial also.
-We see that in most of the cases readers used to skip the editorial, reader’s reactions and index segment.
+We see that in most of the cases readers used to skip the editorial, reader’s reactions, and index segment.
 The editorial, as it suggests, gives an opportunity to the editor to share his vision about the issue you are reading and also lets him/her share his/her opinion about current happenings.
 The editorial serves as a bridge between the reader and the editor in a way.
 The reader’s reaction section often brings many interesting things about the previous issue(s).
 Some of the well-read readers even pinpoint any mistake found in a specific article, and thus you also get a chance to rectify your knowledge.

 If you are following Indian politics, you are familiar with Rafale Deal and the controversy associated with it.
-You can follow the below given WikiPedia link to know more about Indian MRCA Competition.
+You can follow the below given WikiPedia link to know more about the Indian MRCA Competition.

 Do you know that there is a language named Esperanto, which is constructed as an auxiliary language to make the international communication easier?
 And, it is not a new concept.
 Can you believe that it is not a new concept?
 You can read more details about the same at following WikiPedia link.

 This language is claimed to be very easy to learn.
 There are a limited number of words and a few grammar rules make it easy.
 Do you think that one such language should take over the means of communication?
 Especially, international?
-You can read a 6 page long interesting article about it in this language.
+You can read a 6-page long interesting article about it in this language.

 Here is an interesting video from the public domain of YouTube about Esperanto:

-An article by B. M. Purohit in this issue talks about many such interesting stuff like comparing the eye sight of an Engle and a human, length of trees, various mountain ranges, birds, and more.
-The six page article is written quite interestingly and is added with many historical photographs and illustrations.
+An article by B. M. Purohit in this issue talks about many such interesting stuff like comparing the eyesight of an Engle and a human, length of trees, various mountain ranges, birds, and more.
+The six-page article is written quite interestingly and is added with many historical photographs and illustrations.

 Definitely a worth reading article.

 Once upon a time, before many years when Russia was behind the iron curtains of Communism, there happened a tragedy which remains a mystery till date!
 In order to inspire the people of the country to perform courageous stuff, an educational institution there had a special program.
-The students were encourage to do a trip to the deadly mountains clad in ice.
+The students were encouraged to do a trip to the deadly mountains clad in ice.
 And they were offered level-1, level-2 and level-3 certificates based on the type of trip they took.

 A grippingly written article about this tragedy is found in this magazine and it is worth reading.
-It is added with many historical photographs, maps and illustrations.
+It is added with many historical photographs, maps, and illustrations.

 So much is written about the species and their ways of survival.
 The desperate need to remain alive prevented them from being extinct.
-Each of them are thus presented with unique abilities, some have their speed, some have their might, some have their power, some have their…, well the list is almost endless.
+Each of them is thus presented with unique abilities, some have their speed, some have their might, some have their power, some have their…, well the list is almost endless.

-For some of them, though, Camouflage, is the best way to survival.
+For some of them, though, Camouflage is the best way to survival.

 A detailed article in this issue talks about some species and their abilities or attributes to hid in the background in quite interesting manner.